Once upon a time, there was a law- and duty-mad philosopher of purely

 Now, Mr K*nt may have been a little enlightened thinker writing in

-defense of exclusivist ideas and practises, but aren't there parts of
+defense of exclusivist ideas and practices, but aren't there parts of

 philosophy which are hardly or not at all prone to such ideological bias?

 What did Mr K*nt say about logic, for instance?

 "For about two-and-a-half thousand years logic has not gained much in

 extent, as indeed its nature forbids that it should.
 Ancient philosophy